Increase 3 times your chances of landing an offer Register ×

 There are a few ways you might go about adapting your recommendation to the particular scenario you are working with.
 These are shown in the table below, along with reasons why you might want to include them and where they would fit into your recommendation.

-Table showing ways in which we might adapt our recommendation to the specific case study we are working on
+Table showing how to adapt our recommendation to the specific case study we are working on.

 You are not aiming to make all the kinds of addition above in every recommendation you make.
 Typically, you will only add one or two, with everything depending upon the specifics of the case.